Our Licensing and Safety Panel may need to review a premises licence if there is a breach of any the licensing objectives of:

 Reviews may also be requested by any of the responsible authorities, such as the police or fire service.

-Notice is hereby given that on 24 June 2024, Bury Council (The Licensing Authority), received an application from Greater Manchester Police pursuant to Section 21 of the Violent Crime Reduction Act 2006, for a Summary Review of the Premises Licence in respect of Sky Bar, Unit 4, Kay Gardens, Bury, BL9 0BL.
+Notice is hereby given that on 10 March 2026 Bury Council (The Licensing Authority), received an application from an Interested Party for a review of the Premises Licence in respect of: Black Bull, Ainsworth Road, Starling, Bury, BL8 2EY.